finbourne/lusid-sdk-python-preview/sdk/docs/PortfolioGroupsApi.md

 # **get_portfolio_group_relationships**
 > ResourceListOfRelationship get_portfolio_group_relationships(scope, code, effective_at=effective_at, as_at=as_at, filter=filter, identifier_types=identifier_types)

-[EXPERIMENTAL] GetPortfolioGroupRelationships: Get Relationships for Portfolio Group
+[EARLY ACCESS] GetPortfolioGroupRelationships: Get Relationships for Portfolio Group

 Get relationships for the specified Portfolio Group